BerkleySitterson/straightFace/README.md

 - WebRTC is used to connect users with each other directly in the broswer.
 Benefits of this include a more secure connection, higher quality voice/video feeds, compatibility, and performance.

-- Real-time smile detection is achieved using face-api, an open source JavaScript API used to detect facial expressions in the browser.
+- Real-time smile detection is achieved using face-api, an open source JavaScript API used to recognize facial expressions in the browser.

 - Implemented salted password hashing to increase user security and authentication.

+- The frontend is built using plain HTML and CSS.

 ## URL